MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/System/README.md

-The system projects provides the following programs.
+The system project provides the following programs.

 # Environment save
 This tool provides a way to save the personal environment on PUB400.com.
 The initial version is limited to create a zip file with the content of this environment in term of save files.
 The intent is to upgrade this version with a way to automate the invokation of creating this zip file then downloading it to the workstation.